 I am delighted to announce the publication of Book 6, Catch of the Day; How Much Does It Weigh?, my latest book in the twelve-book BioFables, Series 1.
 Children younger than ten or so might find it helpful to go back to read the first two prequel BioFables books (Whoosh and E-I-E-I-Uh oh) after they’ve read the rest of series.

-After a long career as an industrial management consultant at Technology Management Associates, Inc. (the firm I founded in 1973) and five years as a research chemist before that, I have embarked on a joyful journey of writing children’s stories.
+I have now embarked on a joyful journey of writing children’s stories.
 These stories just happen to include a decent amount of STEAM (Science, Technology, Engineering, Arts, Math) topics along with a scattering of Humanities and lessons intended to have some socially-redeeming value.

 VoyageChicago published an interview about BioFables in November, 2017: Meet Joanne Gucwa of BioFables.
 IIT Magazine’s Spring 2017 Issue focuses on women in STEM fields; see the article Taking Science and Fiction to Extremes.